 With less than two weeks until my hearing, my friend drove me five hours to another state to see the MD.
-By the time I got to the office, the doctor had already reviewed my file.
-After my consultation, he completed his letter and – voila! – I had what I needed.
+By the time I got to the office, the doctor had already reviewed my file and my email.
+After my consultation, he signed his letter and – voila! – I had what I needed.
 I carried that precious letter all the way home and handed it in person to my sucky attorney.

 My attorney was a lousy communicator.
 Before my hearing, I discovered there were a lot of missing medical records.
 I had to scramble to get files from each doctor – a lot of phone calls and physically running down the records myself.